 If you don’t have this product, the best option is to clean spills right away.
 Each time you cook, wipe away any grime that’s collected over the surface of your stovetop with a non-abrasive cleaner and soft cloth.

 Vinegar can leave serious discoloration.
 Unlike the other surfaces on the list, don’t leave your stainless steel cooktop to soak in vinegar.
 Only use it to disinfect the surface, then clean the residue away immediately with hot soapy water.

 How do you get burnt-on grease off of a stovetop?

 Baked on grease is a huge pain.
 Built-up grease isn’t a death sentence to your stovetop, though.
 Cleaning it is a matter of having the right touch and the right combination of tools.

-- Next, sprinkle a layer of baking soda over the area to sit for a moment.
+Step 2: Next, sprinkle a layer of baking soda over the area and let it sit for a moment.
 Wet a soft bristle brush and scrub in a circular motion to help break up the stain.
 You can add a drop of gentle dish soap to help break up the grease.